 Eruptions generally occurred within one week after dosage administration and were not disabling.
 Recovery generally occurred before the next infusion.

 In a summary of 37 clinical trials (n = 1,495), cutaneous adverse events have been reported in 58.5% of patients with normal LFTs at baseline and 61.8% of patients with elevated LFTs.
 In the same trials, severe cutaneous adverse events have been reported in 5.6% of patients with normal LFTs at baseline and 10.9% of patients with elevated LFTs.
 The discontinuation rate due to skin toxicity was 1.7%.
 Alopecia has been reported in 80% of patients with normal LFTs at baseline and 61.8% of patients with elevated LFTs.
 In one study (n = 46) of 209 cycles, alopecia was reported in 91% of patients.
-In one institution's experience with 623 courses of docetaxel therapy (n = 168), dermatologic toxicity decreased from 53% to 14% once patients began receiving systemic prophylaxis including corticosteroids and antihistamines.
+In one institution's experience with 623 courses of docetaxel (the active ingredient contained in Docefrez) therapy (n = 168), dermatologic toxicity decreased from 53% to 14% once patients began receiving systemic prophylaxis including corticosteroids and antihistamines.

 Severe nail disorder were characterized by hypo- or hyperpigmentation and occasionally by onycholysis (0.8%) and pain.